|Why Only Three Dimensions?

 | A basic fact of life which seems to puzzle us, is that we are restricted in a three dimensional world.
 It would be nice to be able to become higher dimension beings and to be able to do things no mortal can do.
 It is actually more of a fantasy when we allow matter over mind.
 Mind is known to have no dimensional constraints as long as the knowledge exists.
 Without this knowledge we are no better than a dead log with multiple physical dimensions, as useless in one dimension as in many.
 In fact the inner workings of mind can not be precisely described by theories and equations.

 Various explanations for the existence in a physical three dimensional universe, are based on string theory, the requirements of thermodynamics, the experiments performed at CERN and so on1.
 Our objective here is not to summarize these theories.
 However we will like to point out that all these ideas are trying to explain a reality which is measurement based, measurements which themselves are limited by the observer's capacity to make them.
 The observer's capacity is infinitesimal when it comes to measuring an infinite source.
 We will like to show that the existence in three dimension should have a phenomenological explanation.

 Let us reintroduce the following diagram used in the previous blog describing an infinite source.
 We will be discussing q = 3 information-state which essentially is our universe, whose measurement is based on the electron-photon interaction.
-We will like to show that as a macroscopic observer ObsM we have no option but to exist in 3-D space.
+We will argue that as macroscopic observers ObsM's we have no option but to exist in 3-D space.
 More importantly the same is true for the macroscopic observers in q = 2 and q = 1 information-states too.